 Tips for Using Digital Calipers

-To measure the depth of an object, groove, or recession, use the depth gauge.
-Make sure the bottom of the caliper is perpendicular to the object being measured and slide the thumbwheel until the tip of the depth gauge bottoms out in the object.
+Use the depth gauge to measure the depth of an object, groove, or recession.
+Make sure the bottom of the caliper is perpendicular to the measured object, and slide the thumbwheel until the tip of the depth gauge bottoms out in the object.
+Marzzuco also made a point to tell users that they “should also be aware of how important cleaning the caliper’s jaws after each use is to prevent debris from affecting the reading.”

-- Tighten the locking screw after making a measurement to save or transfer it.
+- Tighten the locking screw after measuring to save or transfer it.

 - Calibrate calipers once a year, either professionally or with a calibration gauge, to ensure accurate measurements.
 If the calipers didn’t come with a calibration certificate, calibrate them after the initial purchase.

-If some questions still linger that weren’t addressed in this guide, consider the following answers to the most frequently asked questions.
+If some questions that weren’t addressed in this guide still linger, consider the following answers to the most frequently asked questions.

 Q. How do digital calipers work?